safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise2.md

 <br>**6) Set Geodatabase Parameter**
 <br>One (very quick) last thing to change: locate the Geodatabase writer in the Navigator window and expand its list of parameters.
-Double-click the parameter labeled Overwrite Existing Geodatabase and set it to Yes:
+Double-click the parameter labeled Overwrite Existing Geodatabase and set it to Yes.
+To do this check the checkbox Overwrite Existing Database.

 ![](./Images/Img2.220.Ex2.OverwriteGeodatabaseParameter.png)

 This ensures we aren't continually adding data to the same dataset if we run the workspace more than once.